 - A number of Trust Fund projects supported by individual Allies and partner countries have helped Georgia to safely dispose of stockpiles of surplus and obsolete weapons and munitions, and to clear mines and unexploded munitions including from the ammunition depot at Skra (near Gori).

 - Georgia is strengthening its national civil preparedness and resilience with the support of NATO.
 Practical cooperation with the Euro-Atlantic Disaster Response Coordination Centre (EADRCC) is also enhancing crisis management capabilities and interoperability, allowing Georgia to contribute to numerous international disaster relief efforts.
 The EADRCC has coordinated assistance to Georgia following an earthquake and forest fires.

 - Georgia has been actively engaged in the Science for Peace and Security Programme since 1994.
-Activities led by Georgia have addressed a broad range of challenges, notably in the fields of environmental and energy security, counter-terrorism, cyber defence, defence against chemical, biological, radiological and nuclear (CBRN) agents, and Women, Peace and Security.
+Activities led by Georgia have addressed a broad range of challenges, notably in the fields of environmental and energy security, counter-terrorism, cyber defence, defence against CBRN agents, and Women, Peace and Security.
 In particular, experts from Georgia are contributing to a top-down project that will develop an innovative platform for the rapid and effective management of crises following a terrorist attack with chemical and biological agents.

 Opened in October 2010 in response to a request from Georgian authorities, NATO’s Liaison Office serves as the official diplomatic mission and representation of NATO in Georgia.